ChrisP1118/magnetag-docs/getting-started/operating-fec-mode.md

 #### Maximum Health Time

 This is the maximum amount of time a team can have.
 If "Regenerating Health Time" is set to 0, this setting doesn't really matter.

+## Notes

+After several minutes of inactivity, the list of teams and the settings panel disappear from the screen.
+Just touch/click anywhere for them to reappear.
+The list of teams and settings panel can also be hidden by touching/clicking the "Hide Options" button.

+For users with access to other controllers, there's a button for "Change Controller".
+This lets the operator switch to a different controller, like FEC/Kiosk mode or a tournament.

+If running inside the MagneTag Shell, there's a "Shut Down" button with three options:
+* **Log Off**: Closes the shell and logs out the current Windows user.
+This should only be used when needing to administer the PC.
+* **Shut Down**: Closes the shell and turns off the PC.
+* **Reboot**: Closes the shell and reboots the PC.